aikata10/REED/README.md

 ## License

-CHIEF is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.
+REED is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.
 See [LICENSE](LICENSE) for more details.